 Location: Gustavia, St. Barthelemy

 The day started at 3 am when Jaq and I were woken up for anchor watch.
 We patiently sat through the hour, too tired to speak a single word.
 Aware of my skipper duties, I woke myself up at 6: 30 to prepare for wake up.
-At this time I also woke up our head chef for the day, Gabe.
+At this time, I also woke up our head chef for the day, Gabe.
 The clock was closing in on 7 when Gabe and the sous chefs began to prepare breakfast of banana bread, cereal, and yogurt.
-I am a skipper for the people, so I decided to give everyone a generous 10 extra minutes of sleep.
-As the clock struck 7:10 the speaker began to blare down in the saloon and the crew slowly poured out of bunks.
-Breakfast was delicious and we were all eager to start the day.
+I am a skipper for the people, so I decided to give everyone a generous ten extra minutes of sleep.
+As the clock struck 7:10, the speaker began to blare down in the saloon, and the crew slowly poured out of bunks.
+Breakfast was delicious, and we were all eager to start the day.
 The previous night we were put into groups.
-One group would go surfing today and the other group would get shore time and then go for a fun dive.
-Everyone was dinghied to shore and the surfing group took cabs to the beach.
-It was my first time experiencing St. Barts and the moment I stepped onto the dock I knew this island was different from the rest we had visited previously.
+One group would go surfing today, and the other group would get shore time and then go for a fun dive.
+Everyone was dinghied to shore, and the surfing group took cabs to the beach.
+It was my first time experiencing St. Barts, and the moment I stepped onto the dock, I knew this island was different from the rest we had visited previously.
 St. Barts is a very wealthy island; the very first street I walked down was lined with designer brand stores and boutiques.
 As a 20-year old college student, my bank statement simply will not compute.

 Being in the group that went surfing today, we loaded into beach-bound cabs.
-Even the taxies were luxury grade, and when I stepped up into a new Mercedes M class I knew this place was serious.
+Even the taxies were luxury grade, and when I stepped up into a new Mercedes M class, I knew this place was serious.
 Fun fact: apparently the Kardashians vacation here.
-As we arrived at the beach, a walkway brought us through a sand-lined alley and onto the beachfront of a very nice and expensive looking hotel.
+As we arrived at the beach, a walkway brought us through a sand-lined alley and onto the beachfront of a very nice and expensive-looking hotel.
 We strolled on over to the rental shop and acquired two sea kayaks and three surfboards.
-Everyone had fun throughout the day surfing, kayaking and just chilling.
-Myself and some guys walked to a shopping center where we looked around for the cheap and delicious food, after which we headed back to the beach to meet up with everyone else.
+Everyone had fun throughout the day surfing, kayaking, and just chilling.
+Some guys and I walked to a shopping center where we looked around for the cheap and delicious food, after which we headed back to the beach to meet up with everyone else.

 We took a quick cab ride back to the dock and enjoyed icecream before being dinghied back to Ocean Star.
-I had two coffee milkshakes and don’t regret it.
-Two my surprise, Capitano Ian had worked on the boat all day, making her ship shape and we were now going to be docking.
-My spirits were lifted and I was so happy.
+I had two coffee milkshakes and didn’t regret it.
+Two of my surprise, Capitano Ian had worked on the boat all day, making her shipshape, and we were now going to be docking.
+My spirits were lifted, and I was so happy.
 Last night, we had to stay out in the anchorage and carry out anchor watch, little to say I cried a small amount.
-When the boat was docked and everyone was aboard the ship, dinner was prepared and served.
+When the boat was docked, and everyone was aboard the ship, dinner was prepared and served.
 We had a great meal of coconut chicken with rice.
-I am currently writing this blog, but after clean up is done, Amy and Steph will conduct a couple Oceanography classes.
+I am currently writing this blog, but after clean up is done, Amy and Steph will conduct a couple of Oceanography classes.
 Uhh ooh, I just heard the call that clean up is done… I have to go to class now.